Thomas Cole

 Biography

-This rapid recognition led to more painting trips into the Hudson Valley, where Cole eventually settled in 1827 in the village of Catskill, establishing an art studio at a farm called Cedar Grove.
+This rapid recognition led to more plein air painting trips into the Hudson Valley, where Cole eventually settled in 1827 in the village of Catskill, establishing an art studio at a farm called Cedar Grove.
 It was here that he completed the majority of his work.
 In 1836, he married Maria Bartow with whom he had five children.
 Greatly impressed by the natural beauty of his surroundings, Cole infused much of his early landscape art with great feeling and romantic grandeur.

 Moves From Pure Landscape to Historical Themes

-Thomas Cole died at Catskill in February 1848 at the comparatively young age of 47.
+Unfortunately, not long afterwards, he died at Catskill in February 1848 at the comparatively young age of 47.

 Cole's early Hudson River landscapes, largely completed in the 1820s, presented the American rural scene through European conventions of the picturesque and sublime - in a sense, a sort of combination of Claude Lorrain and Caspar David Friedrich (1774-1840).
 His later painting becomes larger in scale and infused with literary and ethical narrative.
 He also injected it with biblical and historical themes, sometimes infecting it with a sense of unnecessary melodrama.